cytoscape/cytoscape-manual/docs/Creating_Networks.md

 Network files can be specified in any of the formats described in the **[Supported Network Formats](Supported_Network_File_Formats.md#supported-network-file-formats)** section.
-Networks are imported into Cytoscape through the **File → Import → Network menu**.
+Networks are imported into Cytoscape via **File → Import**.
 The network file can either be located directly on the local computer, or found on a remote computer (in which case it will be referenced with a URL).